Singapore is one of the most beautiful country in the world. There are so many best places to visit in Singapore with your family and friends.

 20. Night Safari

-If you want a distinct animal tour, visit Night Safari.
+If you want a distinct animal tour, visit Night Safari Singapore.
 It’s unlike traditional animal parks where you meet the animals from morning until afternoon.
 Here, you get to see them when the sun sets.

 More so, you are given two fantastic choices―riding on a tram or walking around the trails.
 The first pick is recommended if you want to see special animal exhibits.
 The second option is also a nice choice if you want a closer encounter with tigers, lions, sloth bears, and the like.